 Hey, I’m 78 years old and can’t even walk without help.
 I use a power chair to get around, so there’s no way I’ll ever be able to do most of the things I want to.
 Some will be impractical; others, impossible.
 I understand that.

 My desires are relatively modest, I think.
-I no longer want to go to Mars, the International Space Station, or even Antarctica.
+I no longer want to go to Mars or even Antarctica.
 I’ll leave those things for my grandchildren and their children.

-Nevertheless, here are a few things I would love to do or see before I die.
-And some of them still might be possible.
-I’ll add more from time to time.
+Nevertheless, here are a few things I would love to do or see before I die. though I know none of them are likely to ever be possible.
+I may add more from time to time.

 - Grand Canyon in Arizona